mbarker84/css-irl/src/pages/amending-your-past-commits-with-git.md

 ---
-title: 'Amending your past commits with Git'
+title: 'Amending Your Past Commits with Git'
 date: '2019-04-08'
 ---